-Exercising to Grow Your Brainby Amylee Amos MS, RDN, IFMCPLifestyle
+Exercising to Grow Your Brainby Amylee Amos PhD, RDN, IFMCPLifestyle

 You know that exercise is important.
 We’re told that we need to exercise about as often as we’re told we need to eat more vegetables (by the way, you really should eat more vegetables).
 And yet most of us underestimate just how impactful exercise can be, specifically for brain health.
 Normally talk of exercise revolves around weight management, maintenance of lean body mass, mood elevation, and chronic disease prevention, just to name a few.
 All of these are great reasons to exercise.
 But if you’re concerned about your cognitive health, here’s some major inspiration to get your exercise regimen on point.
 In the last several years, research has shown that exercise can physically increase brain volume.
 I’ll say that again, just in case it didn't fully sink in: research shows that exercise can physically increase brain volume!